arahangua/uzh-uniswap/README.md

     This will usually open your frontend in a browser at `http://localhost:3000`.

 6.  **Expand Frontend Functionality:**
-    - **Contract Interaction:** Use `ethers.js` or `web3.js` within your React components to interact with your deployed contracts.
-You will need to fetch contract ABIs (Application Binary Interfaces) for your ERC20 token, Uniswap Factory, Router, and Pair contracts.
-You can usually find ABIs in the compiled output of your smart contracts or in the Uniswap repository packages.
+    - **Contract Interaction:** Use `ethers.js` within your React components to interact with your deployed contracts.
+You will need to use Contract ABIs (Application Binary Interfaces) for your ERC20 token, Uniswap Factory, Router, and Pair contracts.
+        - **ERC20 Token ABI:** You can find the ABI for your `MyToken` contract in the compiled output in your Hardhat project under `artifacts/contracts/MyToken.sol/MyToken.json`.
+Look for the `abi` field in this JSON file.
+        - **Uniswap V2 ABIs:** For Uniswap V2 contracts, after installing `@uniswap/v2-core` and `@uniswap/v2-periphery` in your Hardhat project, you can find the ABIs in the `node_modules` directory, for example, under `@uniswap/v2-core/build/abi` and `@uniswap/v2-periphery/build/abi`.
+        - **Uniswap V3 ABIs:** If you are using Uniswap V3, you will similarly find ABIs in the `node_modules` directory after installing Uniswap V3 SDKs and libraries. **Consider using the official Uniswap V3 SDK for easier frontend integration with V3 contracts.**
     - **UI Elements:** Create React components and UI elements (buttons, input fields, etc.) to allow users to perform actions like:
         - Connect/disconnect wallet
         - View token balances